MavethGH/Bad2DGameEngine/README.md

 Make sure you have SDL2 installed somewhere.
 I just used vcpkg.
 You should also copy SDL2.dll to the libs folder.
 After that, run CMake, build it, and pray to the machine gods.

 #### Notes
-It's called RhythmGame because originally I was going to make just that, and changing the folder name broke something that I can't be bothered to fix at the moment.
+If it's called RhythmGame, that's because originally I was going to make just that, and changing the folder name broke something that I can't be bothered to fix at the moment.

+Oh yeah, don't talk to me about the lack of a src folder.
+I'll get to that eventually.